Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Dynamical phases induced by periodic driving

 \subsubsection{Prethermalization and heating}

 We address the footprint of the fast-driving nonequilibrium phase diagram on the finite-frequency dynamics upon reducing $\Omega$ down to a scale comparable with the single-particle energy scale $\tilde{J}_{0}$ of the system.
-In \mpar{Heating} this case, one should expect the system to eventually absorb an ever-increasing amount of energy from the drive \cite{dalessio2014long}.
+In \mpar{Signatures of heating} this case, one should expect the system to eventually absorb an ever-increasing amount of energy from the drive \cite{dalessio2014long}.
 In order to address this point, we initialize the system in various fully polarized states parameterized by angles $(\theta_0,\phi_0)$ on the Bloch sphere, and study the driven evolution for various values of $\alpha>0$ and driving parameters $h_0,\delta h,\Omega$ by numerically integrating the non-equilibrium spin-wave theory evolution equations.
-In this formalism, the heating rate can be monitored e.g. through the depletion $\epsilon(t)$ of the collective spin polarization from its maximal value, cf. Eq.~\eqref{eq_swDensity}, as heating to infinite temperature must be accompanied by deterioration of magnetic ordering.
+In this formalism, heating can be monitored by studying the energy variation rate $\langle \dot H\rangle$, or simply through the depletion $\epsilon(t)$ of the collective spin polarization from its maximal value, cf. Eq.~\eqref{eq_swDensity}: In fact, heating to infinite temperature must be accompanied by deterioration of magnetic ordering, since entropy is maximized by states with low total spin, i.e. large $\epsilon$.